19 Feb How to look after your skin in the sun

 “Cover up where you can.
 The less skin exposed to the sun, the easier it is.
 Rash vests, climacare long sleeved tops for exercising in, bandanas tied around your neck, hats (with actual brims!
 Not just caps that basically just shade your eyes!).
 Get into the shade when you can.
 Use an umbrella.
 Avoid being out in the middle of the day in summer. “

 “Then sunscreen!
 We have so many choices with sunscreens now.
-So many 50+products, water resistant ones, some you can actually spray on wet skin (eg. Neutrogena Wet skin), some in stick form, in spray, some not sticky or greasy (eg. Neutrogena Dry-Touch), some for sport so they won’t run in your eyes, some for acne skin so they won’t clog up your skin, some that are superfine superfluids you can wear everyday (e.g Rationale B3-T, a personal favourite).
+So many 50+products, water resistant ones, some you can actually spray on wet skin (eg. Neutrogena Wet skin), some in stick form, in spray, some not sticky or greasy (eg. Neutrogena Dry-Touch), some for sport so they won’t run in your eyes, some for acne skin so they won’t clog up your skin, some that are superfine superfluids you can wear everyday (e.g RATIONALE #3 The Tinted Serum, a personal favourite).
 Yes, you will always need to reapply throughout the day if you are continually exposed, but it is possible.”

 What if I do get sunburnt?